 Maybe that is not what you want, as you might generate some artifacts that are supposed to be released, too.
 There is now an option to skip the clean up:

-Sometimes you want to run commands before or after releasing a package.
+Sometimes you want to run commands before or after deploying.
 You can use the

 after_deploy stages for this.
-These will only be triggered if Travis CI is actually pushing a release.
+These will only be triggered if Travis CI is actually deploying.

 before_deploy: "echo 'ready?'" deploy: .. after_deploy: - ./after_deploy_1.sh - ./after_deploy_2.sh